kyle9021/pcee_compute_api_find_container_software_packages/README.md

 * Step 3: `cd pcee_compute_api_find_container_software_packages/`
 * Step 4: `nano scipt_big_load_step_1.sh` and fill in the variables with the correct data from your console.
 * Step 5: `bash script_big_load_step_1.sh`
-* Step 6: The first script calls the second one and assuming you keep this all in the same directory you won't have any issues.
+* Step 6: The first script calls the second one, the second one calls the third one, and so forth.
+Assuming you keep this all in the same directory you won't have any issues.
 I'll think of a more elegant way to do this later.
 Thanks!

 # Links to reference